‘Bold And The Beautiful’ Spoilers For Tuesday, June 12: Wyatt & Katie Share Bittersweet Moment

 — Bold & The Beautiful (@BandB_CBS) April 11, 2018

-According to Bold and the Beautiful spoilers, via Soap Hub, devastating news may await fans.
+According to Bold and the Beautiful spoilers, via Soap Hub, some devastating news may await fans.
 On Tuesday, June 12 the two will “suffer through a tough spell.

 “Their secret affair is becoming more of a curse than a blessing and they even consider shutting it all down–again …”